devopswise/cdt/README.md

+# Important Note
-<span style="color:blue"> documentation is in progress, you should checkout [dwtools project](https://github.com/devopswise/dwtools.git) if you want to try out. </span>
+## documentation is in progress, you should checkout [dwtools project](https://github.com/devopswise/dwtools.git) if you want to try out.

 # CDT (Continous Delivery Toolchain)
 cdt is continuous delivery toolchain based on Jenkins and Github.